s-chadalavada/plodi/README.md

 ![alt-text-4](docs/image.png)

 ## Introduction
-To support businesses during the COVID-19 pandemic, the US Small Business Administration disbursed $1.2T of loans.
-However, due to the rapid pace at which loans were processed many instances of fraud have been identified with estimates of fraudulent loans ranging from $100B-$200B ([Link here](https://www.sba.gov/document/report-23-09-covid-19-pandemic-eidl-ppp-loan-fraud-landscape)).
+To support businesses during the COVID-19 pandemic, the US Small Business Administration disbursed $1.2T of loans which were backed by the US government.
+Due to the rapid pace at which these loans were processed many normal risk practices were relaxed and consequently many instances of fraud have been identified with estimates of fraudulent loans ranging from $100B-$200B ([Link here](https://www.sba.gov/document/report-23-09-covid-19-pandemic-eidl-ppp-loan-fraud-landscape)).

 In this project we developed machine learning models to identify potentially fraudulent PPP loans, pinpointed key fraud risk factors, and ranked all loans based on their risk factors.
 This ranking can guide further development for identification of fraud indicators and investigation priority for regulatory agencies, guidance for loan screening for future loan programs, and supports open access to government spending for journalists and interested public individuals

 ## Results & Impact

-When using our champion XGBoost model and looking at the most suspicious loans, our model has very strong performance.
-For the top 5 -16% of loans, we are able to correctly classify 98-84% of suspect loans.
-Given the scale of the PPP loan program and resourcing, machine learning could guide review by providing a ranking.
+When using our champion XGBoost model and looking at the most suspicious loans, our model has very strong performance with the top 5-16% of loans getting correctly classified at rates of 98-84% respectively.
+Given the scale of the PPP loan program and resourcing constraints, machine learning could guide review by providing a ranking.
 Something about a cutoff point

 The most important features for our champion model are implied employee pay measures are the most important with the amount forgiven.
 Business characteristics play an important role (ex. industry/NAICs, business type, and jobs reported).
 Gender and race factors also have high importance.